These pages provide general information about the taxi and private hire licensing functions and related issues.

 - Hackney carriages, often referred to as taxis, may be hailed, hired from a taxi rank or pre-booked.
 Licensed vehicles have a roof sign and a distinctive red and white licence plate on the rear.
 Vehicles must be white in colour.
 Maximum fares for journeys within the city are regulated by the city council and a taximeter will be used.

-- Hackney carriage drivers may drive a Southampton licensed hackney carriage, and must wear or display their licence badge.
+- Hackney carriage drivers may drive a Southampton licensed hackney carriage, and must wear and display their licence badge.

 - Private hire vehicles may only be pre-booked and are identified by signs on the side of vehicle which give details of their operator and licence number and a distinctive white and blue licence plate on the rear.
 Vehicles may not be white in colour.
 Fares are not regulated and should be agreed at the time of booking.
 A taximeter may be used, if one is available.

-- Private hire drivers may drive a Southampton licensed private hire vehicle and must wear or display their licence badge.
+- Private hire drivers may drive a Southampton licensed private hire vehicle and must wear and display their licence badge.

 - Private hire operator's licences are required by individuals or firms which take bookings for the hire of private hire vehicles.